Do H building sunrise 4

 • 4.
 Small acts tell big stories:

-Simple, everyday conversations and offers of prayer carry kingdom weight.
+Simple, everyday conversations and offers of prayer carry Kingdom weight.
 Sharing a weekend anecdote, praying at a work desk, or reading a relevant scripture meets curiosity and need without grand designs.
 These small acts create openings for sustained spiritual conversations and communal outposts.
 Consistent ordinary faith gestures compound into lasting influence.

 Daily Hope Devotionals